 Typical examples of devices with which these tubes can be used are the BioTech 2000 and the Photon Sound Beam units as well as others using the same approach.

 These tubes come filled with either straight Helium, a Helium/Neon mix, or an Argon/Krypton mix.

 The picture above shows two variations of the hand held tubes available for use with the BioTech 2000, the Photon Sound Beam and other similar kinds of instruments..

 The bulb pictured below is specifically made for the Molecular Enhancer and similar devices.
-It is 6 inches in diameter and is normally filled with either a 50/50 Helium/Neon mix or an Argon/Krypton mix.
+It is 6 inches in diameter and is normally filled with a 50/50 Helium/Neon mix.
 Other gases are available on request.
 These bulbs are made from Pyrex and are very solid and very sturdy.
 The 7 ft. long pearl colored lead-in cable is rated for very high voltages and is extremely flexable.
-As with the other hand held tubes we make, we consider the quality and electrical ratings of the connection cable to be extremely important.
+As with other hand held tubes we, I consider the quality and electrical ratings of the connection cable to be extremely important.
 The other unique aspect of this plasma tube is that a special mineral incorporated in the handle enhances the effects of the tube.
 The Molecular Enhancer bulb is priced at $295.
 Please contact me if you wish further details.